zenphantom/ml-git/docs/first_project.md

 ```
 $ ml-git dataset status imagenet8
-INFO - Repository dataset: status of ml-git index for [imagenet8]
+INFO - Repository: dataset: status of ml-git index for [imagenet8]
 Changes to be committed

 untracked files